gregd72002/sumd2ppm/README.md

 # sumd2ppm
-Graupner SUMD to PPM converter
+Graupner SUMD to PPM converter for TEENSY

+This is a transparent RC proxy that converts incoming Graupner SUMD channles into into PPM signal;